captn-nick/MSFS-Mod-Selector/README.md

 ## Known limitations
 This program is very early beta.
 I have created it as a very quick & dirty solution for my own personal use but eventually decided to release it publicly, even if of little use.
 Known limitations include:
+* First startup initializing may take some time.
 * No auto-discovery / assistance to add mods.
 All mods have to be added manually in the mods.txt file.
 * Mod Selector will not remember the last selection but always start up in the default selection.
 * Only limited possibilities to re-arrange geographical areas on the UI.